Birdletonbird6000/WHSTechNotes/journal.md

 # January 13, 2025

 I think the switch from traditiional tech jobs to AI can have some good or bad changes.
 I think AI tools will enchance oppurtunities since they do not take as long to learn skills and would have really good memory after being developed for at least a certain amount of time.
 To prepare for a career in a fast-changing market, you could try to work a job that is hard to replace.

+# January 22, 2025

+Government invtervention in technology can help regulate privacy and security.
+Too strict rules may negatively effect users or the amount of users.
+Tiktok could strengthen data security or explain how user data is collected and stored.
+If i worked at tiktok i would add a feature to show what kind of data is being collected to the user.
+The lesson you could learn would be to make sure you know what you are agreeing to.
+This topic can relate to some of the jobs we talked about.
+Especially the types of jobs that create apps, or jobs that help or protect stored data.